 Photojournalism Tip #2: Let me photographer know if you want a dress-hanging shot, and where you would like for it to be (inside or outside).

 12:30 pm to 1 pm: Fun Bridal Party Photos

 Now is a great time to have some fun with your bridesmaids before everything begins!

-Photojournalism Tip #3: If you are doing matching robes, socks, slippers, etc, be sure your bridesmaids bring those items and are wearing them before your photographer arrives, to save time, if you are incorporating this portion into your day.
+Photojournalism Tip #3: If you are doing matching robes, socks, slippers, etc, be sure your bridesmaids bring those items and are wearing them before I arrive, to save time, if you are incorporating this portion into your day.

 Bride and bridesmaids all together / hairstyle close-ups / names on back of robes / socks / slippers: 5 Minutes